helmholtz-analytics/mpi4torch/README.md

-This is an automatic-differentiable wrapper of MPI functions for the pytorch tensor library.
+torchmpi is an automatic-differentiable wrapper of MPI functions for the pytorch tensor library.

-MPI stands for Message Passing Interface and is the de facto standard communication library on HPC computing resources.
-Hence to facilitate the usage of pytorch on these resources an MPI wrapper that is transparent to pytorch's automatic differentiation (AD) engine is much in need.
+MPI stands for Message Passing Interface and is the de facto standard communication interface on high-performance computing resources.
+To facilitate the usage of pytorch on these resources an MPI wrapper that is transparent to pytorch's automatic differentiation (AD) engine is much in need.
 This library tries to bridge this gap.

 Note that this library is quite lowlevel and tries to stick as closely as possible to the MPI function names.
-If you need more convenience, please consult the [HeAT library](https://github.com/helmholtz-analytics/heat), which (hopefully soon) will use this library internally.
+If you need more convenience, please consult the [HeAT library](https://github.com/helmholtz-analytics/heat), which (hopefully soon) will internally use this library.

 **IMPORTANT** Before directly jumping right into action and starting to port your possibly existing MPI calls to this library, read the section below on the assumptions this library makes and the consequences